derRiesenOtter/bachelor/docs/labbook.md

 ```

-## 2025-05-19
+### 2025-05-19

-The data of the PS-Pire article was downloaded and saved as
+_git-tag 0.1.4_

-`./data/raw_data/pspire.csv`.
-A script was written to download the sequences
+To download the protein sequences of PSPire and prepare the
-for the proteins from UniProt and filter them as well as create some
-visualizations and also map the sequences. (`./src/scripts/prepare_pspire.py`)
+data for further analysis the script `./src/scripts/prepare_pspire.py`
-This script was run with:
+was run with the command:

 ```sh
 python ./src/scripts/prepare_pspire.py
 ```

+---

-The script for preparing the ppmclab data set was also modified to yield some
+The script for preparing the PPMC-lab dataset was modified to yield some
-graphics (`./src/scripts/prepare_ppmclab.py`).
+graphics and rerun:

 ```sh
 python ./src/scripts/prepare_ppmclab.py
 ```

+---

 Started to modularize code.
 Datasets and models will now get a script each that
 resides in `./src/modules/`.